gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 * or you can create your own utility by following the instructions in the [Create an Azure IoT Hub](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/) link.

+##Cloud Configuration

+The fuction initCloudConfig() in the AzureClient.ino called in the setup function has two signatures.
+Note, the IoT Hub device id, key and connection string can be obtained by right mouse clicking on the device in the Device Explorer.

+-  initCloudConfig("IoT hub device connection string", "Case Sensitive WiFi SSID", "WiFi password", "Geo location of the device").

+    Example:

+    initCloudConfig("HostName=YourIoTHub.azure-devices.net;DeviceId=DeviceID;SharedAccessKey=Device Key", "SSID", "Password", "Sydney");

+### Optional EEPROM Configuration

+To configure the EEPROM open the SetEEPROMConfiguration.ino found in the SetEEPROMConfiguration folder and update the following variables:-

+  - Wi-Fi SSID and password pairs, put in priority order.
+  - Wifi - Is the number of WiFi ssid and password pairs
+  - Azure IoT Hub or Event Bus Host name eg "MakerDen.azure-devices.net", Device ID, and Key.
+For IoT Hub get this information from the Device Explorer, for Event Hub, get from Azure Management Portal.
+  - Geo location of the device
+  - Deploy this app to the NodeMCU to write configuration settings to EEPROM

+Upload this sketch to burn these settings to the device EEPROM.
+After this you deploy the AzureClient sketch which will read this configuration information from the EEPROM.

 ##NodeMCU or WeMos EEPROM Configuration

 Before uploading the Azure.ino sketch to your NodeMCU or WeMos you first need to configure the SetEEPROMConfiguration.ino sketch with one or more